DB13W3

-DB13W3 (13W3) is a style of D-subminiature connector commonly used for analog video interfaces.
+DB13W3 (13W3) is a style of D-subminiature connector used for analog video interfaces.
 The 13 refers to the total number of pins, the W refers to workstation and the 3 refers to the number of high-frequency pins.
+The connector was something of a pseudo-standard for high-end graphical workstations from the early 1990s to the early 2000s.

 Usage

+Video

+The 13W3 connector became something of a pseudo-standard for high-end graphical workstations from the early 1990s to the early 2000s.
+Among its primary users included Sun Microsystems, Silicon Graphics (SGI) and IBM (the latter for use with their RISC workstations), as well as some displays from Apple, NeXT and Intergraph.

+Implementations of this connector in terms of pin-out varied widely, not only between different vendors but also between different families of workstations within the same company.
+This led to some complication for corporate buyers and service personnel of these workstations due to peripherals and accessories floating in the marketplace that offered these connectors while intended for only one family of workstations.
+The intentionally closed ecosystem of displays and peripherals for workstations prevented this from becoming a major issue; nonetheless, some companies such as Mitsubishi, Eiki, and Samsung offered third-party displays (and even projectors) for such graphical workstations.

-It was used primarily on Sun Microsystems, Silicon Graphics (SGI) and IBM RISC workstations, as well as some displays from Apple Computer, NeXT Computer and Intergraph Corporation.
-The 13W3 connector is no longer used with modern displays; it was superseded for use with analog displays by the VGA connector, and as the display market has moved to digital flat panel displays that has in turn been replaced almost entirely by digital connections (DVI, HDMI, or DisplayPort).
+The 13W3 connector is no longer used with modern displays, having been considered a legacy connector since at least 2006.
+Among the last commercial products sold with the connector were KVM switches.
+It was superseded for use with analog displays by the VGA connector, and as the display market has moved to digital flat panel displays that has in turn been replaced almost entirely by digital connections (DVI, HDMI, or DisplayPort).

-Non-video use
+Non-video

 A variant of the DB13W3 connector, with high-current pins instead of the high-frequency pins used for video applications, is also used by some 3Com SuperStack Ethernet switches to carry DC power.

 It has also been used in various industrial appliances.